zullicm/phase-0-javascript-events-event-listening-lab/README.md

 ## Conclusion

 We covered a lot in this lesson.
+Edit `index.js` to rewrite your codealong JavaScript code.
-Feel free to edit `index.html`, to write code directly in the document (just put it between `<script></script>` tags), and to play around with different events.
+Create 3 functions using the events we discussed in this lesson:`addingEventListener`, `preventingDefault`, and `stoppingPropagation` to pass the tests.
+Feel free to use the browser dev tools to play around with more events.
 It's important to practice so you can get the hang of it!
-You can practice adding an event listener, using different event triggers, and intercepting user interactions with `e.preventDefault()` and `e.stopPropagation().`

 ## Resources